 3. Sun Dry the Beans

-Once the beans have sweat, it’s time to sundry them.
+Once the beans have sweat for a while, it’s time to sundry them.
 Leave the beans in the sun for a month.
 When the process is complete, they should have the same texture as leather and have turned a dark brown.

 When they’ve achieved this look and feel, they’re ready for storage or use.